“Beautifully restored home turned boutique guesthouse, in the heart of the historical centre”

 - For yoga, massages and treatments, visit Shambhala spa about a 3-minute walk away; a masseur can also come to your room, see Rates

 - There are some tennis courts nearby, and there's a cooking school in the parallel street

 - Horse riding

 - Shopping / markets

-Children are made very welcome by Uirá and Jô.
-Extra beds are available, but you'll need to bring a travel cot for babies.
-There are plenty of family friendly activities in and around Paraty, from boat trips to excursions to waterfalls.
-As the historical centre of the town is pedestrianised, it is safe to wander around, although the ancient cobbles wouldn't be the ideal surface for pushchairs to navigate.
-There's a shop for groceries and supplies on the corner about 20m away, and bigger ones 500m away; the fruit market and pharmacies are 300m distant.
+Children are made very welcome here.
+Several suites can sleep 3-4, but you'll need to bring a travel cot for babies.
+There are plenty of family-friendly activities around Paraty, from boat trips to excursions to waterfalls.
+As the historical centre of the town is pedestrianised, it is safe to wander around, although the ancient cobbles aren't great for pushchairs.
+There's a small grocery shop near the main Pousada, and bigger ones 500m away; the fruit market and pharmacies are about 300m.

 Children (4-12 years), Teens (over 12)